 Ever heard the phrase, “It’s not what you say but how you say it”?
-It’s not necessarily the words you say that leave an impression on someone; it’s more about your delivery that leaves an impact.
+It’s not necessarily the words you say that leave an impression on someone; it’s more about your delivery that leave an impact.
 The same thing applies to the messaging you use in your business communications and content.
 There’s a world of a difference between engaging, thoughtful messaging and delivery that just falls flat to your customers.
 So, how exactly does messaging impact business growth?
 Let’s dive in.

 1. It creates a personal relationship between you and your audience.

 In marketing, more isn’t always better.
 Your goal shouldn’t be to have your product or service appeal to everyone, because that’s just not the reality of the market and consumer behavior.
 Instead, it’s best to zero in on who exactly your ideal customer is and work on tailoring your messages and brand to speak to them.
 People will listen when they feel understood, so try your best to “talk the talk” of those consumers you’re targeting to make your messaging feel authentic.
 If you need help figuring out who exactly your audience is, check out our blog post on how to create buyer personas for your business.

 2. It makes your brand feel more human.

 Robots have helped many businesses to complete menial tasks more efficiently, but messaging shouldn’t always be one of them.
 In order to be effective, messaging has to sound like it’s coming from a real human, not a robot programmed to sell.
 As we mentioned, people listen when they feel connected to the source of the message.
 Sales and marketing messages that are distributed without any thought of who they’re talking to won’t prove to be successful.